Frank Mir: Triad Combat

+Global Fight League

+On December 11, 2024, it was announced that Mir was signed by Global Fight League.

+Mir was scheduled to face Fabrício Werdum at a to be announced date and location.
+However, the bout was cancelled in March 2025 as a result of Mir having to undergo an emergency surgery.
+In turn, in April 2025, it was reported that all GFL events were cancelled indefinitely.

 Commentary and opinionist

 Frank Mir was a color commentator for World Extreme Cagefighting until the 2010 WEC 47, when he was replaced by Stephan Bonnar.
 In June 2012, Mir stated in an interview with The Chronicle-Journal that he wants to pursue commentary after he retires from fighting.
 "I like analyzing fights, and I like doing color commentating," he said.
 "It's an opportunity I would take advantage of when I run into it.
 Hopefully it's something I can do full time".
 Mir was appointed in 2015 the color commentator for Absolute Championship Berkut.

-In February 2021 USA TODAY printed an op-ed in which Mir and an executive director of the American Principles Project were opposed to the proposed Equality Act because "Our athlete daughters shouldn't have to compete with transgender women" who take female hormones.
-They raised the specter "of increased risk of severe injury based on physical differences" and noted that "biological male athletes have an insurmountable physical advantage over biological female athletes".
-They felt that "the entirety of women's athletics would be deeply imperiled".

 Personal life

 Mir and his wife Jennifer have three children together, and Jennifer has a son from a previous relationship whom Mir adopted.
-Frank's oldest biological child, Bella, is also a professional mixed martial artist.
+Frank's oldest biological child, Isabella "Bella Mir" Miranda, is also a professional mixed martial artist.

-Mir is an atheist and a Libertarian.
-He followed a vegan diet for a year but switched to a Paleo diet due to lack of energy.
+Mir is an atheist and a libertarian.
+He followed a vegan diet for a year but switched to a paleo diet due to lack of energy.
 He suffers from low testosterone and underwent testosterone replacement therapy from 2012 until its banning from combat sports in 2014.

 Frank Mir's daughter, Bella Mir, has also embarked upon a professional MMA career, winning her debut in October, 2020 with her father in her corner.

 Mir worked as a bouncer at the Spearmint Rhino in Las Vegas before entering the UFC and continued to work there as Director of Security while pursuing his UFC career.

 In January 2016, it was announced that Mir would be inducted into the Southern Nevada Sports Hall of Fame.

 Frank Mir is of Cuban heritage through his father.